nzge/nzge.github.io/projects/worm.md

 Fluid-based actuators result in high force, precise, and controllable action that changes the shape of the worm from within.
 This action may perhaps more naturally mirror the biological model of actuation.
 However, they present their own set of limitations.

-- **Pneumatics**: Movement of compressed air to drive contraction of artificial muscles contained with the skin wall.
+- **Pneumatics** [^15]: Movement of compressed air to drive contraction of artificial muscles contained with the skin wall.
 The theoretical basis of pneumatics is simple but hard to implement.
 Additionally, they require bulky pumps, resulting in an unwieldy construction.

 - **Hydrostatic Fluid Actuators**: similar to pneumatics in that fluids are used to drive action.
 This method also has size scaling limitations, requiring an effective micro-hydraulic piston.

-- **Magnetic fluid**: magnetic attraction of magnetic fluid embedded within the segmented worm as a permanent magnet passes over each self-contained body segment is one way to create patterned expansion.
+- **Magnetic fluid** [^10]: magnetic attraction of magnetic fluid embedded within the segmented worm as a permanent magnet passes over each self-contained body segment is one way to create patterned expansion.
 The challenge lies in the mechanism that moves the permanent magnet with minimal intervention.

 {% include figure.html
    src="/assets/media/worm_media/pneumatic-worm.jpg"